This Week’s Hikes.

 To reserve your space, call Jocassee Lake Tours directly at 864-280-5501 and make your reservation.
 They will ask for a credit card number to hold your spot.

-On hiking day we depart via pontoon boat from Devils Fork State Park PROMPTLY at 8:30am for a scenic 30-45 minute boat ride to the trailhead on the Horsepasture River.
+On hiking day we depart via pontoon boat from Devils Fork State Park PROMPTLY at ?am (we are waiting to hear from Jocassee Lake tours about when we leave) for a scenic 30-45 minute boat ride to the trailhead on the Horsepasture River.
 After hiking east across the peninsula we are picked up by boat at Cane Break (shortly before the Toxaway suspension bridge).
 Expect to return to DFSP between 3pm – 4pm.

-If you wish to carpool, meet at Keowee Key by 7:45am, as you will need time at Devils Fork State Park if you have to go to the farther parking lot by the beach.
+If you wish to carpool, meet at Keowee Key by 45 minutes before departure time, as you will need time at Devils Fork State Park if you have to go to the farther parking lot by the beach.
 Park at the far end of the parking lot marked for cars.
-If it is full, there is more parking by the beach.
+If it is full, there is more parking by the beach which is a short walk away.
 Most of the lot is reserved for boat trailers.

 This 8.5 mile hike is rated strenuous by the Foothills Conference, however the most strenuous part is near the beginning where the trail ascends a steep set of natural and wooden stairs.
 The remainder of the hike is mostly moderate with a few strenuous sections.
 It is a beautiful hike, which takes us through a wild garden of blooming Mountain Laurel.
 It ends at the Toxaway River on a 225′ suspension bridge, the longest on the Foothills Trail.